Canadian cuisine has long been underestimated; and here are just a few ways that it's not just good, but remarkable.

 Being in a community surrounded by many tourists, I can appreciate their happiness when they taste truly Canadian ingredients like maple, which I use in my maple sugar chocolate bar.
 Maple is embossed in our history and I feel very honoured when they bring this sweet souvenir back home to share their Canadian experience with others.

-My Canadian experience that resonates most for me is the outdoor rustic nature that signifies our cuisine, and at the heart of that is our maple syrup.
-I remember, as a kid, walking through the woods collecting elderberry stems and making sap spiles.
-My roots exploring Canadian wilderness as a child and the mindset of a forager has followed me throughout my career, helping to inspire culinary creativity along the way.
+My Canadian experience that resonates most is the outdoor rustic nature that signifies our cuisine, and at the heart of that is our maple syrup.
+I remember, as a kid, walking through the woods, collecting elderberry stems and making sap spiles.
+My roots of exploring Canadian wilderness as a child and the mindset of a forager has followed me throughout my career, helping to inspire culinary creativity along the way.

 I grew up in Steveston.
 It’s a very small fishing community outside of Vancouver.
 Our Sunday dinners consisted of whatever you happened to grab at the docks earlier that afternoon.
 To me, Canadian cuisine is what you grew up on and humbly call your own.